 The goal is not to have an erection.
 Why?
-You take the pressure of yourself.
-Previously if you were going into sex, thinking “I must have an erection, what if it doesn’t work” this probably did not work.
+You take the pressure off yourself.
+Previously if you were going into sex, thinking, “I must have an erection; what if it doesn’t work” this probably did not work.
 You could not “talk” yourself into having an erection.
 Well, at least not this way.

-If you are just thinking about sex, in a playful way, you may feel something stirring.
-In this case, thinking about sex, can cause a change.
-This is completely different to “I must have an erection, come on what’s wrong.”
+If you are playfully thinking about sex, you may feel something stirring.
+In this case, thinking about sex can cause a change.
+This is entirely different to “I must have an erection; come on what’s wrong.”
 Not sexy.

 Foreplay is not just for women.

-It is important to take the pressure of yourself, to help you relax.
+It is essential to take the pressure off yourself to help you relax.
 Relaxation counteracts the stress response.

 An erection is an automatic reaction.
 So.
 The goal is not to have an erection.

 Do not expect everything to be fine the first time you attempt this.
 It’s practice.
-See it differently – not as you practicing something because there is something wrong with you.
+See it differently – not as you practise something because something is wrong with you.
 See it as a fun practice.
 Something that you look forward to.

 Erectile problems (including yours), if coming from stress, is a temporary hitch.
-Once you start to see it as this, you take the pressure of yourself, and allow nature to take its place.
+Once you start to see it like this, you take the pressure of yourself and allow nature to take its place.